abhijeet-salve/tenant_php/README.md

 # Tenant
-A basic PHP based website developed for solving problems faced by Bachelors and Tenants.
+A basic college project based to solve the problems faced by Bachelors and Tenants using HTML,CSS,Php.